 Antoine has broad experience in all the main ET jurisdictions (discrimination, unfair and wrongful dismissal, wage disputes, breach of contract, TUPE, whistleblowing, equal pay, etc.) and advises in court cases involving the enforcement of restrictive covenants.
-Antoine has made numerous appearances in the EAT and argued cases in England, Wales and Scotland.
+Antoine is an experienced advocate before the EAT, and acted in ET cases in England, Wales, Scotland and Northern Ireland.

 Linsley v HMRC UKEAT/0150/18/JOJ (acting for appellant in ET and EAT advancing reasonable adjustments claim premised on failure to provide dedicated parking space for disabled employee)

 Harpham v (1) Mansfield Community & Voluntary Services (2) Newton (2018, Nottingham ET) (acting for respondents in 12 day case resisting claims of unfair dismissal, whistleblowing, victimisation by former employee)